K

 Why and when to share the tax relief?

-If the parent to whom the child is registered on the tax card has a low salary, the total personal allowance (base + children) might be higher than their Gross minus Pension Insurance.
-This means that this parent completely does not pay income tax, and a portion of their child tax relief goes to waste because there is simply not enough income to absorb the exemption!
+If the parent to whom the child is registered has a low salary, the total personal allowance might be higher than their Gross minus Pension.
+This means that this parent completely does not pay income tax, and a portion of their child tax relief goes to waste!

 Ideal solution:

-Transfer the remaining unused percentage of the child tax relief (or entire children in percentages) to the parent who has a higher gross salary.
-The parent with a higher salary has high tax payments; when the deduction is applied to them, they get 100% utilization of the tax exemption, which effectively and drastically increases the total net income of the entire household at the end of the month.
+Transfer the remaining unused percentage to the parent who has a higher gross salary.
+The parent with a higher salary has high tax payments; when the deduction is applied to them, they get 100% utilization of the tax exemption, increasing the total net income of the household.

 Forgot to register a child on time?